 Our vendor provides quality assurance guarantees to address concerns with their data.
-Alta's experience with Al derived data is that it provides an inexpensive option for data collection at the scale required for active transportation analysis.
+Alta's experience with AI-derived data is that it provides an inexpensive option for data collection at the scale required for active transportation analysis.
 Alta will budget time to review the quality of the data, document issues, and identify assumptions that might be required for analysis based on it.
+Upon submitting this work to the City, Alta will include a memo or similar description of how the data quality was checked.